CET Prague Study Abroad

 Curriculum & Syllabi

-Choose one of these concentrations to guide your semester and determine your 3-credit core course.
+Choose one of these 3-credit core courses:

 Business & Economics